wp-property/wp-property/readme.txt

 * Fixed fatal error on notification sending when WP-CRM plugin is installed and activated.
 * Fixed attributes by groups sorting on single property page.
 * Fixed Address Validation functionality.
+* Fix to base_url for obfuscated Wordpress structure.
 * White Label fixes.